zoriya/Kyoo/docs/contributing/build.md

 To develop for Kyoo, you will need the **.NET 5.0 SDK**, **node** and **npm** for the webapp.
 If you want to build the transcoder, you will also need a cmake compatible environment.

 ## Building
-To run the development server, simply open the .sln file with your favorite C# IDE (like Jetbrain's Rider or Visual Studio) and press run or you can use the CLI and use the ```dotnet run dotnet run -p src/Kyoo.Host.Console --launch-profile "Console"``` command.
+To run the development server, simply open the .sln file with your favorite C# IDE (like Jetbrain's Rider or Visual Studio) and press run or you can use the CLI and use the ```dotnet run --project src/Kyoo.Host.Console --launch-profile "Console"``` command.
 To pack the application, run the ```dotnet publish -c Release -o <build_path> Kyoo.Host.Console``` command.
 This will build the server, the webapp and the transcoder and output files in the <build_path> directory.

 ## Skipping parts